bhadmus/behave-amazon/README.md

 It is at this point that the system reminds us that we have to register or sign in before we can make a purchase on the site.

-This simple script designed with Selenium, Python and behave framework helps to capture that journey and verify that a user is redirected to the sign in or sign up page when the user gets to the point of checkout.
+This simple script designed with Selenium, Python and Behave framework helps to capture that journey and verify that a user is redirected to the sign in or sign up page when the user gets to the point of checkout.